Saitama Prefecture [埼玉県]

 In the center of the area, there is Chichibu city, then the area is often called "Chichibu region".

-The prefectural capital is Saitama city located at the southeast part.
+The prefectural capital is Saitama city located in the southeast part.

 But it has a population of over 1.2 million people.

 A central area in this city is Urawa district.